Local and Federal Solar Incentives

 Does your home qualify and how much will you save?

-Affordable Solar Colorado’s Energy Consultants feel like Solar Superheroes helping homeowners save money and the environment by switching to solar.
+Affordable Solar Colorado’s Energy Consultants help homeowners save money and the environment by switching to solar.
 With absolutely no money up front (with approved credit) and new monthly payments oftentimes lower than the homeowner’s current utility bill (and payments end after the term you choose,) it’s easy to see how solar makes sense.
-The state and federal government is also on the Solar Superhero team, helping homeowners acquire residential rooftop mounted solar, residential solar ground mounts and creating community solar gardens.
+The state and federal government is also helping homeowners acquire residential rooftop mounted solar, residential solar ground mounts and creating community solar gardens.
 Solar energy is no longer in the future.
-NOW is the time to save money with Colorado renewable energy and the Solar Superhero team is helping you to succeed.
+NOW is the time to save money with Colorado renewable energy and the Affordable Solar Colorado team is helping you to succeed.

 Colorado Net Metering

 Colorado passed a law that requires net metering.
 What this means is that homeowners will receive credit from their utility for any extra energy their solar produces.
 That may mean a roll-over credit from month-to-month, or a check back at the end of the year.
 Affordable Solar Colorado’s Energy Consultants can let homeowners know how their utility company manages net metering.

 Some local utilities, such as Xcel, offer small cash rebates to homeowners who install solar on their property.
 The Affordable Solar Colorado Energy Consultants will be sure to explore the options available in your area and apply for these benefits on your behalf.
 You won’t have to do anything, just sit back and wait for your check to arrive.